-Regardless of where you live, you are likely within an 8-hour drive of an incredible National Park, a beautiful beach, or a perfect campsite.
+Regardless of where you live, you’re likely within an 8-hour drive of an incredible National Park, a beautiful beach, or a perfect campsite.
 Sit down with your loved ones and plan out your next getaway.
-By planning with plenty of lead time, you will be able to secure better prices for all of your hotels, Airbnb, rental car, etc. Don’t forget to scope out all of the grocery stores along your route.
+By planning with plenty of lead time, you’ll be able to secure better prices for all of your hotels, Airbnb, rental car, etc. Don’t forget to scope out all of the grocery stores along your route.

 Having a picnic and enjoying time with your friends or family will beat spending tons of money at a restaurant where the music will be too loud (been there and done that).

 We budget money each month towards trips/experiences.
-By doing this, you will be able to have incredible experiences that will create lifelong memories and will not derail your finances.
+By doing this, you’ll be able to have experiences that will create lifelong memories and will not derail your finances.

 Your family’s safety is number one

-Saving money and repaying your debt is essential, but it’s also important to set aside funds that will ensure your family’s wellbeing.
+Saving money and repaying your debt is essential, but it’s also important to set aside funds that will ensure your family’s well-being.
 This may be in the form of life, disability, and health insurance.
 The whole point of insurance is to protect yourself from an unexpected event.
-While car insurance is required by law where I live, other types of coverage are not.
+While car insurance is required by law where I live, other types of coverage aren’t.

-Some people argue that it is not worth spending money on insurance because if you don’t use it, you will have lost all of the money you paid into it.
+Some people argue that it’s not worth spending money on insurance because if you don’t use it, you’ll have lost all of the money you paid into it.

-In my point of view, that is the absolute best-case scenario.
+In my point of view, that’s the absolute best-case scenario.
 Insurance should be purchased with the hopes of never needing to use it.
-It is there to protect against catastrophic, worst-case scenario type of events.
+It’s there to protect against catastrophic, worst-case scenario type of events.